Place, Ferrocarril del acantilado de Lynton y Lymouth

 Dashel Cottage, Countisbury

-Dashel Cottage, Countisbury is a newly converted former stable with 3 en-suite bedrooms.
+Property Summary Dashel Cottage, Countisbury is a converted former stable with 3 en-suite bedrooms.
 It is located in a secluded area of Exmoor on an organic farm on the Devon/Somerset border.
 The South West Coast Path and the Coleridge Way both run through the farm as well as a myriad of other paths to explore

-Dashel Cottage, Countisbury is located on an Exmoor hill farm at a high point near the coast.
+Main Description Dashel Cottage, Countisbury is located on an Exmoor hill farm at a high point near the coast.
 It is a working organic farm of 1200 acres, running 1000 ewes and a herd of pedigree beef cattle.

 The farm has two large areas of moorland, designated as SSSIs (Sites of Special Scientific Interest), extensive semi-ancient woodland, and modern tree plantations.
 It even has its own beach (but it's rocky and not suitable for swimming) with cliffs designated as a geological site of Special Scientific Interest due to lovely exposures of Devonian rocks (350m years old) with interesting folded strata.